Kritika-Kanchan-dev/Problem-of-the-week/README.md

 # 🚀 Problem of the Week (POW)

-“Consistency beats intensity.
-Let your GitHub speak for your growth.”
+## Consistency beats intensity.
+Let your GitHub speak for your growth.

 ---